nicoboyce/ds/_posts/2024-05-22-unlock-zendesk-with-deltastring.md

 But the real thing I leave clients with is that link between teams, the processes for proper continuous improvement and handling Zendesk like it’s a key part of the product stack.

-Not everyone can appreciate the difference this makes to their organisation but plenty enough “get it” for me to get by.
+Not everyone can appreciate the difference this could make to their organisation but plenty enough “get it” for me to keep busy.
 I’m often introduced to prospects by SaaS vendors who I have worked with before.
 My services start at £40k for a solo three month project or I can bring in other Zendesk or ops experts as needed (eg. UAT or project management specialists) so there’s a lot of flexibility.

 Most companies will go for a band-aid solution instead — just get more people rather than make our tools efficient — but the problem with a band-aid solution is it hurts when it comes time to rip it off.